Fire-Dragon-DoL/haml-transpiler-server/README.md

 It will start an HTTP server on port 5487.

 Performing an HTTP POST request to `/content` with `content` param set to a valid HAML string will return the HTML version of it in the body.
+For example:

+    curl -X POST -F 'content=%div hello world' 'http://127.0.0.1:5487/content'

+Will output `<div>hello world</div>`.

 Performing an HTTP POST request to `/path` with `path` param set to a _full_ file path with where the server is hosted will return the HTML version of the